 As we could return with any other tram, we’ve decided to have lunch at Home Coffee.

-After we’ve browsed thru the menu, we ordered the Eggs Florentine and Mushroom Rarebit.
+After we’ve browsed through the menu, we ordered the Eggs Florentine and Mushroom Rarebit.
 Hubby went for the vegetarian option and so we were able to share.

 We had dessert too, I had the Coffee and Walnut cake and hubby had the Sticky Toffee cake.
 Mine was perfect, not too sweet, moist and I could taste the coffee.
 Hubby’s cake was a little on the sweet side, but it was a sticky toffee, so it was expected.